strangelove-ventures/mandrake/packages/utils/TYPE_REFACTORING_PLAN.md

 4. ✅ Updated the SessionManager to use entity types in its public API

+### MCP Package (COMPLETED)

+We have successfully completed the MCP package refactoring:

+1. ✅ Moved all MCP types to the utils package:
+   - Server types (`MCPServerConfig`, `ServerState`, `MCPServer`)
+   - Transport types (`MCPConnection`, `TransportType`, `TransportOptions`)
+   - Tool types (`MCPToolWithServer`, `ToolWithServerIdentifier`, `ToolInvocationResponse`, `ToolArguments`)

+2. ✅ Resolved naming conflicts with workspace types:
+   - Renamed `ServerConfig` to `MCPServerConfig`
+   - Renamed `ToolWithServer` to `MCPToolWithServer`

+3. ✅ Updated the MCP package to use the new types:
+   - Created re-export types for backward compatibility
+   - Updated imports in server.ts, manager.ts, and transport/index.ts
+   - Fixed all tests to work with the new type structure

 ### Next Steps

-1. Proceed with MCP package refactoring:
+1. Proceed with Provider package refactoring:
-   - Move MCP server types to utils
+   - Move provider base types to utils
-   - Move transport types to utils
+   - Move provider-specific types to utils
-   - Move MCP tools types to utils
+   - Move model types to utils

-2. Continue with Provider, Session, and API packages in order
+2. Continue with Session and API packages in order

 3. Ensure comprehensive test coverage for all refactored components